riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/histfactory/attributes.rst.txt

 .. py:attribute:: Histfactory.workspace_folder

+   Absolute path of the folder "histfactory_workspace" located into the :attr:`Histfactory.output_folder <DNNLikelihood.Histfactory.output_folder>`.
-   Absolute path of the ATLAS histfactory workspace folder corresponding to the input argument :argument:`workspace_folder`.
+   If it does not exist, such folder, containing the Histfactory Workspace, is created by copying the folder corresponding to the input argument :argument:`workspace_folder`.

       - **type**: ``str``